dannsam/xenko-docs/manual/animation/set-up-animations.md

 This page explains how to add an [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity, add animations to the component, and play the animations at runtime using a script.

-## 1. Add animations to an entity
+For information about how to import animation assets, see [Import animations](import-animations.md).

-To use animations, first add them to the entity in Game Studio.
+## 1. Add animation assets to an entity

 >[!Note]
->[If you want to animate an entity, the entity must also have a model component.]
+>[If you want to animate an entity, the entity must have a model component.]

 1. In the **scene editor**, select the entity you want to animate.